Music of Botswana: Post-independence and radio

-Hip hop
+Hip hop and motswako

-Hip hop spread to Botswana from the United States.
+Hip hop reached Botswana from the United States in the early 1980s, initially embraced by children from middle-class families exposed to American popular culture through television and imported music.
 Because of this, English-language rapping in Botswana typically uses American English.
-The earliest hip hop of Botswana in the 1980s incorporated sampling, drum machines, beatboxing, turntablism, and instrumentation.
-Hip hop music videoes are associated with detailed storytelling.
+The earliest hip hop of Botswana incorporated sampling, drum machines, beatboxing, turntablism, and instrumentation.
+Its early association with wealth and elitism worked against it, and throughout the 1990s the genre was marginalized by record labels, event promoters, and club owners in favor of kwaito.